pinkpong111/multi-agent-governance-architecture/README.md

 precise resolution calibration — and why the form-only restriction (Section 6.2.2) is especially important here: if the seed carries goal content rather than terrain definition, the shared processing context makes goal injection immediately detectable as instruction, collapsing internalization into compliance.

-This is not a flaw in the architecture.
-It is the reason why single-agent seeding requires more precision in calibration — the seed must be injected at a resolution that matches the Middle layer's current processing capacity exactly, so that it is absorbed as structural influence before it can be recognized as instruction.
+The seed must be injected at a resolution that matches the Middle layer's current processing capacity exactly, so that it is absorbed as structural influence before it can be recognized as instruction.

 ```
 Seed resolution too high (above Middle layer capacity)